 Manages LSS referral and advice services, tariff accounts, and case management and operations

 Departments: Criminal, Immigration, and Appeals; Family Law Services; Lawyer Services

-Director, Legal Advice and Representation
+Vice President, Legal Advice and Representation

 Heidi stepped away from a thriving civil litigation practice in 1994 to take a position as a policy lawyer at the Legal Services Society.
 She wanted to affect change in the justice system by ensuring the limited resources available for legal aid were utilized with the user of the system in mind.
 During her first three months at LSS, Heidi worked with a small team to re-invent the service delivery model by introducing a case managed approach to the allocation of family resources.
 The Family Case Management Program became the national and international prototype for managing complex cases funded by legal aid providers.

 From 2002 through to 2005, Heidi played a key role in the development of LSS's self-help Family Law website, the design and deployment of the Family Duty Counsel Program, the introduction of the Supreme Court Self-Help Centre (the first of its kind in Canada), the delivery of advice via a telephone hotline, and use of legal information outreach workers to assist pro se litigants.
 In 2003, Heidi was appointed to the Family Law Working Group for Justice Reform Task Force.
 The culminating report set the stage for the creation of the Justice Access Centre (a project Heidi co-designed and implemented with the executive director of the government's Family Justice Branch), the development of the expanded family advice pilot project, and the framework for the Family Law Act.